EwokOzwok/appicrecommender/README.md

 ## Features
 - Cosine similarity-based site recommendations
 - User-driven recommendation system based on previous searches
+- Search all or only recommended sites on a map
 - Compatibility with Flask and R environments

 ## Project Status